 Steps we have taken to promote a diverse workforce and inclusive work environment include:

 - Diversity Partner.
 The firm's Diversity Partner, Darcy Norville, coordinates our initiatives and leads our Diversity Task Force.

 - Diversity Task Force.
 A task force comprised of interested staff and lawyers assists the firm in identifying barriers to recruiting and retaining a diverse workforce and recommends means of removing those barriers.
 The Diversity Task Force meets on a regular basis and oversees a budget dedicated to funding diversity efforts in the firm and community.

 - Conversation Project.
-Tonkon Torp has been hosting a series of Conversation Project lunches in 2016.
+Tonkon Torp has been hosting a series of Conversation Project lunches in 2016 and 2017.
 Offered by Oregon Humanities, the Conversation Project engages communities throughout the state in thoughtful and challenging conversations on topics and ideas that will shape Oregon's future.
 Over the course of eight months, all Tonkon Torp lawyers and staff members have been invited to attend the lunches and explore diversity-related topics such as: how gender shapes our lives; the future of racial diversity on Oregon; understanding disability; and homelessness.